underscorefunk/yourupnext/readme.md

 # Your Up Next
-An RPG application that lets you use as many or few rules as you want.
+An RPG application that lets you use as many or few rules or points of data as you want.

-It is build around the idea of:

-- Enities (things that can 'do') "People"
-- Locations (things that can be 'in' or 'at') "Places"
-- Objects (things that can be 'had') "Things"

-Only entities are in the initiative/turn order.

-Properties of these three distinct types are set by applying effects.

-At some point I'll need to figure out how to allow entities to also have location and object qualities.
+## Concepts
+- **Scenario:** This is your play session.
+It encompasses everything that happens through the course of play.
+- **Player:** A player is a participant in the scenario and has the ability to control characters, items they control, etc
+- **Entities:**
+  - Character: A player
+  - Item: TBD
+  - Location: TBD
+- **Turn:** Handles the sequence of play, ordering *CharacterTurns* and *RoundEvents*.
+- **Effect:** Applies modifiers to entities, similar to a 'component' in an ECS.

+## Architecture
+The library uses an event sourcing approach.

+An entity is just an ID

+Player (Entity)
+Character (Entity)
+Item (Entity)
+Location (Entity)
+Effect (Entity)

+Systems need to be names

 ## Reminders
 - [] Should start of round and end of round have timers to things that require resolution?